-(AA) Program pilot means a demand-side program designed to operate on a limited basis for evaluation purposes before full implementation;Realistic achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from expected program participation and realistic implementation conditions.
+(NN) Program pilot means a demand-side program designed to operate on a limited basis for evaluation purposes before full implementation;

+(OO) Realistic achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from expected program participation and realistic implementation conditions.
 Realistic achievable potential establishes a realistic target for demand-side savings that a utility can expect to achieve through its demand-side programs and involves incentives that represent a moderate portion of total program costs and longer customer payback periods when compared to those associated with maximum achievable potential;

 Utility Stakeholders: Oppose changing to NAPEE definitions, as they do not align with the IRP process.
 Support keeping current definitions as reflected above.
 Program potential is not relevant to Missouri, which uses an IRP process.
 It would be relevant to a resource standard state.
 Several other stakeholders support changing the definitions (as well as removing the link between IRP and MEEIA).

-Response:
+Response: DE requests that the ACEEE source document be provided; a brief search identified a 2008 ACEEE document, but the definitions are not the same.
+DE continues to support the use of the NAPEE definitions.
+Specifically, we recommend the following definition:

+“Program potential refers to the efficiency potential possible given specific program funding levels and designs.
+Program potential studies can consider scenarios ranging from a single program to a full portfolio of programs.
+A typical potential study may report a range of results based on different program funding levels;”

+(PP) Societal cost test means the total resource cost test with the addition of societal benefits (externalities such as, but not limited to, environmental or economic benefits) to the total benefits of the total resource cost test;

-(BB) Staff means all personnel employed by the commission, whether on a permanent or contract basis, except: commissioners; commissioner support staff, including technical advisory staff; personnel in the secretary’s office; and personnel in the general counsel’s office, including personnel in the adjudication department.
+(QQ) Staff means all personnel employed by the commission, whether on a permanent or contract basis, except: commissioners; commissioner support staff, including technical advisory staff; personnel in the secretary’s office; and personnel in the general counsel’s office, including personnel in the adjudication department.
 Employees in the staff counsel’s office are members of the commission’s staff;

-(CC) Statewide technical resource manual means a document that is used by electric utilities to assess energy savings and demand savings attributable to energy efficiency and demand response; Technical potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from a theoretical construct that assumes all feasible measures are adopted by customers of the utility regardless of cost or customer preference;
+(RR) Statewide technical resource manual means a document developed by the state-wide collaborative and approved by the commission that is used by all electric utilities to assess energy savings and demand savings attributable to energy efficiency and demand response;

+(SS) Technical potential means the theoretical maximum amount of energy use that could be displaced by efficiency, disregarding all non-engineering constraints such as cost-effectiveness and the willingness of end-users to adopt the efficiency measures.
+Technical potential is often estimated as a “snapshot” in time, assuming the immediate implementation of all technologically feasible energy saving measures, with additional efficiency opportunities assumed as they arise from activities such as new construction; Technical potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from a theoretical construct that assumes all feasible measures are adopted by customers of the utility regardless of cost or customer preference;

 Utility Stakeholders: Oppose changing to NAPEE definitions, as they do not align with the IRP process.
 Support keeping current definitions as reflected above.
 Program potential is not relevant to Missouri, which uses an IRP process.
 It would be relevant to a resource standard state.
 Several other stakeholders support changing the definitions (as well as removing the link between IRP and MEEIA).